 Atarazanas Market: Another highlight is the nearby Atarazanas Market whose entrance, dating back to the fourteenth-century, was the gateway to the busy Muslim shipyard.
 A little way from the market is the Alameda Principal, Málaga’s eighteenth- and nineteenth-century promenade, on which you will find Casa La Guardia, the city’s oldest bodega, where you can enjoy the authentic sweet wine of the city, in an atmosphere that one imagines has changed very little since it opened back in 1840.

 Málaga City Tours

 Provided you’re reasonably fit you can see most of the highlights of Málaga on an independent walking tour.
 Just use the above notes together with a local street map to help find your way around.
 If you don’t think you’re fit enough just avoid the walk up to the Gibralfaro which is quite a steep climb.
-And if you’re really not keen on a walk you can hire a driver and tour guide for a private city tour or take a city tour with tapas.
+And if you’re really not keen on a walk you can hire a driver and tour guide for a private city tour.
 The Hop-on Hop-off Málaga Bus Tour isn’t necessary if you’re in reasonable shape but still proves to be a popular way to get around.

 Recommended Tapas Bars